xonixx/xonixx.github.io/saner_jdbc.md

 ---
 layout: post
-title: 'TODO'
+title: 'One method for easier JDBC'
-description: 'TODO'
+description: 'I describe a trick to make your JDBC programming easier'
-image: TODO
+image: saner_jdbc.png
 ---

 # One method for easier JDBC